Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

-iOS localization: iPad and iPhone app localization tutorial
+Step-by-step iOS localization tutorial

-Step-by-step iOS localization tutorial.
+Step-by-step iOS localization tutorial

 Let's localize your iPhone app!